xczhou-astro/galaxyEmulator/README.md

 `float`, Redshift of snapshot ID; should be larger than 0 when `snapNum=99` to avoid error.

 `numThreads`:
 `int`, Number of Threads to run SKIRT.
+The perforamnce will not be improved if `numThreads > 24`.

 `recordComponents`:
 `bool`, If including transparent, primary direct, primary scattered, secondarytransparent, secondarydirect, secondaryscattered components for data cube and SED; Consumption of memory increases to 7 times if True.